AI SRE tools are now a critical part of modern infrastructure.

 |---|---|---|---|---|---|

-| Resolve AI | Standalone | Yes | Limited | Broad | Enterprise-heavy |
+| Resolve AI | Standalone | Yes | None stated | Broad | Enterprise-only pricing |

-| Traversal | Standalone | Guidance | No | Broad | Reactive model |
+| Traversal | Standalone | Guidance only | No | Broad | Reactive, no self-service |

-| Cleric | Agent | No | Post-incident | Broad | No execution |
+| Cleric | Standalone | No | Post-incident | Broad | No execution |

 | Komodor | K8s-native | Partial | No | Kubernetes | Not infra-wide |